saschazar21/rushhour/README.md

 #### Idea

 The blocking heuristic already improves the algorithm by simply counting cars blocking the goal car.
 It doesn't take cars into account, that are blocking the blocking cars, or cars that are blocking the blocking blocking cars, or...
+Well, let's stop here.

 That's exactly what our heuristic does.
 It tries to count every blocking car recursively.